freelancing-mistakes

 When you work a typical full-time job, your taxes are deducted from your earnings automatically.
 However, as a freelancer, you’re accountable for cutting huge tax checks quarterly.

 It’s difficult but vital.
-Use Refrens platform for GST invoicing or Find a trustworthy tax accountant to ensure that you keep on top of your tax obligations.
+Use Refrens platform for GST invoicing or find a trustworthy tax accountant to ensure that you keep on top of your tax obligations.

 Check out 5 tax tips for freelancers.